top of page

 Accentuate Strengths & Talent

-My lifelong partnership and journey with horses is the inspiration for “Straight from the Horse’s Mouth”.
-Lessons from the stable to the workplace.
+My lifelong partnership and journey with horses inspired “Straight from the Horse’s Mouth” -- lessons from the stable to the workplace.

-Key to any successful relationships is taking time to assess unique talents and personality of each team member.
+Successful relationships require taking time to assess unique talents and personality of each team member.
 This is true in business relationships and when working with a horse.

 • Build confidence (and trust) by focusing training sessions on refining strengths.